malicktech/Spring-NixMash/README.md

 *Spring Boot, Spring Data JPA, Spring Solr, Spring Web MVC, Spring Security, Spring Social, Hibernate, Mockito, Json, Gradle, Spring Mail, Jsoup, Multi-Profile Configurations, JPA Auditing, Webjars, Dandelion, Velocity Templating, @PreAuthorize Method Security, REST Templates, RSS View Resolver, Custom Validators, @Controller Advice, Custom Exception Handling, Tagging with Typeahead, Bootstrap3, Site Administration Dashboard and Thymeleaf*

-The slogan on the [NixMash Spring Demo Site](http://nixmashspring.daveburkevt.com/) is "Becoming Spring Masters Together" which is what drives development in this app.

-Nearly every new application feature has one or more blog posts at [NixMash.com](http://nixmash.com) explaining the feature in detail.
-All NixMash Spring blog posts are listed below with their implementation version.

-See the [Installation](#installation) section below on how to configure application settings to run the NixMash Spring Web App.
-Once configured you can run the Web Application with

-`$ gradle mvc:bootRun`

-The supporting projects (JPA, Mail, Solr and Jsoup) can also be executed with `$ gradle bootRun`.

 A working demo of the site is online at **http://nixmashspring.daveburkevt.com.**